Android application architecture patterns are a primary concern for developers. Find which pattern works the best for your needs.

 Below is the comparison between the MVP and the MVVM architectures based on the features like:

-What we observed by analyzing the current trends is that most developers favor MVVM over the MVP model because in the MVVM pattern the separation is possible between the View layer and the ViewModel that means a sparetion can exist between the User Interface (UI) and the logical code respectively.
+What we observed by analyzing the current trends is that most developers favor MVVM over the MVP model because in the MVVM pattern the separation is possible between the View layer and the ViewModel that means a separation can exist between the User Interface (UI) and the logical code, respectively.

-The app developers can also write their UI tests by using Expresso which is highly preferred.
-But the best part about MVVM that makes it a more likable option than MVP is that it provides the ease of maintenance to the user by allowing them to make changes to codebase efficiently.
+The app developers can also write their UI tests by using Espresso, which is highly preferred by developers.
+But the best part about MVVM that makes it a more attractive option than MVP is that it provides ease of maintenance to the user by allowing them to make changes to the codebase efficiently.

-So, that was our shot in comparison of two of the most popular android app development architectures i.e. MVP vs MVVM models.
-Hopefully, you liked the insights on the main difference between MVP vs MVVM Android architecture model and got the help to find which Android framework architecture suits your needs.
+So, that was our shot in comparison of two of the most popular android app development architectures, i.e., MVVM vs MVP models.
+Hopefully, you liked the insights on the main difference between the MVP vs MVVM Android architecture model and got the help to find which Android framework architecture suits your needs.
 For further details on various tech-products, the latest updates of the market trends, best apps launches, and best android application development company, stay tuned with MobileAppDaily.